CasualKelly/casuRAT/README.md

   -Compiled with py_compile.
 Obfuscates the client script into byte-code.
 Running strings against it will still give a strong indication of its purpose, but it is better than nothing.
 ###### ~~Obfuscate or encrypt command & control traffic~~
   -Traffic in both directions is serialized into a pickled object.
 This encodes the traffic across the wire making it less obvious that someone is running commands on a target machine.
 Pickle may come with a security implication or two, so JSON dumps instead may be a better choice in the future.
-###### Capable of traversing a web proxy.
-Not satisfied.
+###### ~~Capable of traversing a web proxy.~~
-  -Found a seemingly simple solution through google, although have to look into it more to see if it works.
+  -Found a seemingly simple solution through google, although I have not tested it in practice yet.
+Keep in mind that the communication between the client and server is not over HTTP(S), and will still try to directly connect to the server through whatever route is available.
+This should allow wgets, curls, and other web based commands such as package downloaders to traverse the web proxy.
+If I move from simple sockets and pickle to json/https in the future this will be much more valuable.

 # Bonus - Server
 ###### Leverage OOP
   -Planning on restructuring code into classes to get true OOP experience.
 Not satisfied.
-~~Configurable Server (Bind port/IP)~~
+###### ~~Configurable Server (Bind port/IP)~~
   -Server ip/port is fed through terminal input upon running it.
 ###### Database Backend
   -Would most likely go with a nosql solution, mongoDB maybe?
 Not satisfied.